A sweet approach to the plastic problem

 What about recycled plastic?

 Our sugar plastic bottles are 100% recyclable so they can be remade into new bottles.
 And while recycling is great, refilling is an even better option.
 Whilst we believe our sugarcane plastic is the most responsible packaging option currently available, we also recognise there is a plastic / plastic recycling problem.
-We want to help with this, so to do our bit, in the next couple of months we will be incorporating a percentage of recycled plastic into some of our bottles.
+We want to help with this, so to do our bit, we have started incorporating 10 per cent recycled plastic into our 1L and 500ml dish liquid bottles.

 - How does sugarcane capture carbon and reduce your carbon footprint?